jarcities/CodeJeNN/src/README.md

 )

 ## File Content
-  * **codegen.py** ⮕ Script that holds all methods to extract, load, and codegen any model in dump folder.
+  * **codegen** ⮕ Folder that holds all methods to extract, load, and codegen any model in dump folder.
 Includes all neural net predict methods.
   * **main.py** ⮕ Main python script that runs code generation of any model into a C++ inference (predict) function.
   * **README.md** ⮕ What you are currently reading you goober.
   * **generate.sh** ⮕ Bash script user can use if they want.